 1. Prevent Soreness

-There is a joke within the running world about not being able to get into a squat to use the bathroom or climb the chairs after a long run or race.
+There is a joke within the running world about not getting into a squat to use the bathroom or climb the chairs after a long run or race.
 Part of the reason why the recovery run is important is to prevent stiffness from happening.

 It’s best to shake things out and loosen muscles up after that strenuous workout.
 Even if it is just for a mile or two, getting moving is important.
 Doing so releases that lactic acid build-up, a byproduct of an intense workout.

 It also helps to prevent feeling sore in the days after that marathon or training run.

 Many assume that allowing the body to rest the following day is what the muscles need to rest and repair.
 The last thing we want is an overuse injury.

 But going for a recovery run is a way to repair the muscles and tendons that might be inflamed and have tiny tears from the intense run the day before.
 Running at a relaxed pace means blood is flowing to the muscle fibers for restoring and repairing.